-The hiring body should abide by their own child protection or safeguarding policy if they have one, otherwise they will be given a copy of the Parish Safeguarding Policy and must agree to abide by it.
+The hiring body should abide by their own child protection or safeguarding policy if they have one and sign a copy of our Safeguarding Addendum.

 For one-off bookings, the hirers are not expected to obtain DBS disclosures for leaders.